 One area researchers are exploring is the female reproductive period.
-In 2019, a study led by Gilsanz and her colleagues found an association between risk of dementia and age at first menstrual period, age at menopause, and time between first menstruation and menopause.
+A study led by Gilsanz and her colleagues found an association between risk of dementia and age at first menstrual period, age at menopause, and time between first menstruation and menopause.

 While more research is needed, this study supports a promising theory: that events that happen across someone's lifespan — like those associated with reproduction — may impact their dementia risk.

 "We think it's important to look at the experiences of men and women across their life course, including early, mid and late life, and see how that may impact their dementia risk," Gilsanz says.
 "This includes experiences that may differ due to sex, and looking at when in the life course they occurred."